As America’s pet insurance industry goes mainstream, do companies insure themselves or you?

 What’s the issue with a $10,000 per incident limit?

-To be clear, if such limits on insurance coverage are prominently disclosed and explained to the consumer, nothing is inherently evil.
+To be clear, the issues our reporting raised pertain to transparency , not likeability. if such limits on insurance coverage are prominently disclosed and explained to the consumer, nothing is inherently evil.
 We also want to underscore that Wagmo is one of several examples of insurers that downplays or omits entirely a critical policy limitation.
-Moreover, Wagmo’s leaders admirably engaged us on tough questions about their policy language, which is more than we can say for most pet insurance companies.
+Moreover, Wagmo’s leaders admirably engaged on tough questions about their policy language, which is more than we can say for most pet insurance companies.

 To demonstrate how potentially disastrous it is that a consumer might unknowingly sign up for insurance that limits incidents to $10,000, we asked Trupanion for some examples of recent claims that were notably high.
 They pointed out that not only were all of these claims paid but importantly, they were “paid directly to the veterinary hospitals through Trupanion’s software – eliminating the reimbursement model and the need for the member to put the large dollar amount on their credit card,” Trupanion spokesman Michael Nank said in an email.
 And large dollar amounts, they were.